kitor/wsl/README.md

 ## Notes on PulseAudio
 PA is preconfigured to run from c:\soft.
 I disabled recording in configuration, due to how Windows handles input devices (when there's nothing connected to any input jack, PA freaks out as it cannot find any device).

-If you want to use PulseAudio standalone, without AHK script, you need to take care of one thing yourself.
+If you want to use PulseAudio standalone (without AHK script) you need to take care of one thing yourself.
 AHK script is removing %userprofile%\.config\pulse on Windows side, before staring PA server.
 This is due to werid issues, somehow PA with it's own-saved config won't launch properly.

 ## Changelog
 10.04.17: Verified to work on Creators Update.